 Why This Matters

-In 2022 alone, San Diego County courts have ordered employers to pay back nearly $20 million in stolen wages to employees.
+Between 2018 and 2022, San Diego County courts have ordered employers to pay back nearly $20 million in stolen wages to employees.
 Exactly how much of that has been paid back is unknown, but the collections process often proves challenging and lengthy.

 It could be years before he gets his money back.

 That’s because, even with the help of an attorney, recovering stolen wages from an employer can be a painstaking, lengthy and sometimes impossible endeavor.

 California workers claimed wage theft cost them a total of $320 million in 2017.
 Yet the California Labor Commissioner – the office charged with safeguarding workers’ rights across the state – generally does not track whether employers ever pay what they owe, unless an employer or employee reports back to the agency, and lacks strong enforcement mechanisms for payments.

 Victims of wage theft – when an employer withholds wages, reimbursement or other compensation from an employee – can file a claim with the Labor Commissioner’s Department of Industrial Relations, or DIR.

 After receiving a judgment, a court order based on a DIR decision in the employee’s favor that says how much the employer owes, the employee is often alone to actually enforce the payment.